Smaug6739/Smaug6739/README.md

 👋 Hi, my name is Raphael Veauville
 👀 I like technology, sciences and programming
 📗 I’m currently learning C++ and Go
 🗨️ If you want to chat with me you can do it [on discord](https://discord.com/users/611468402263064577) or by mail [raphael.veauville@gmail.com](mailto:raphael.veauville@gmail.com)
+🎈 Ask me about anything, I am happy to help.

 Currently i'm working on [Eodomius](https://github.com/Eodomius) : An instant chat with microservices arch